 When discussing insurance for a moving company, there are actually two things to be insured:

-- The customer’s belongings.
 There are a few subsets to this group.
 Federal regulations require moving companies to consumers who are “out-of-state” moves.
 The first is “released value protection”.
 This basic coverage protects the contents for 60-cents per pound of the load.
-That may sound like an OK deal, but remember that this level-value applies to everything from rubber bands to diamond ear rings.
+That may sound like an OK deal, but remember that this level-value applies to everything from rubber bands to diamond earrings.
 The second version is “full value protection”.
 You’ll find a document regarding these details, here.
 As you might guess, this insurance can cover your possessions for the full replacement value.
 There are options and liability limits within this insurance as well.
 So, be sure to review them with your moving company.

-There are also upgrades available to provide additional coverage to your belongings, should you feel the need to do so.
+There are also upgrades available to provide additional coverage to your belongings, should you have many high-value items or antiques.

 When you hire a moving company it’s very important to find and screen those who are reputable.
 In addition, it may also help to review customer testimonials regarding their previous work.
 And if you think you want to hire a particular moving company make sure you do some checking of your own by contacting third-party sources such as the Better Business Bureau.